davenaylor/postie/readme.txt

 = What's new? =

-* 1.3.4 (2009.10.05)
+* 1.4 (2010.04.25)
+    * Now using wordpress settings api (thanks for much help from Andrew S)
+    * Cronless postie is now integrated with postie instead of a plugin
+    * filterPostie.php moved to filterPostie.php.sample
+    * Can use fetchmails.php to fetch mail from multiple mailboxes
-    * Fixed problem with images not posting under cron
+    * Fixed problem with embedding youtube videos from html (richtext) e-mail
-    * Fixed issue with disappearing password
+    * Added support for embedding vimeo vidoes
-    * Fixed problem with filenames in attachments from blackberrys
+    * Fixed problem with selecting "none" as icon set for attachments (thanks tonyvitali)

-* 1.3.3 (2009.09.11)
-    * Fixed problem with double titles
+    * Fixed problems with cronless postie settings
-    * Fixed error in wp-mu
-    * Cronless postie now correctly updates when changing the setting in the postie settings
-    * Small fix in handling of names of attachments (thanks to Teejot)
+    * Fixed bug with embedding youtube and vimeo videos whose ID contains a - (thanks Jim Kehoe)
+    * Post_author is now included with attachments
+    * fixed confirmation_email settings so that now you can select between sender, admin, both, or none (thanks to redsalmon for pointing out bug)
-    * Fixed delay option (thanks to redbrandonk)
+    * Added option to automatically insert galleries
+    * Updated FAQ and readme

 == Installation ==
 * Either: